open-resources/dash_curriculum/_sources/part1/chapter0.md

 ## Install the necessary Python libraries
-To enusre our Dash apps can run, you need to install a few libraries.
+To enusre our Dash apps can run, you need to install a few libraries if you have not done so in the previous chapter.
 Go to the VScode terminal and type: `pip install dash`

 ![img-install-dash](./ch0_files/install-dash.png)